Blepharoplasty in Brazil: rejuvenation of the gaze with fat grafting

 Post-operative: what to expect

 Recovery from blepharoplasty is one of the gentlest among all facial surgeries.
 I instruct my patients to apply cold compresses consistently during the first forty-eight hours, which is the single most effective measure to minimise swelling and bruising.
-The stitches are removed between five and seven days, and by then most patients already notice a significant improvement in their appearance.
+The sutures are removed between five and seven days, and by then most patients already notice a significant improvement in their appearance.
 Any bruising typically fades within ten to fourteen days, progressing through shades of purple, green, and yellow before disappearing completely.
 I advise avoiding direct sun exposure during the first month and using quality sunscreen to prevent hyperpigmentation of the delicate eyelid skin.
 The final result of blepharoplasty becomes fully apparent between three and six months, when all residual swelling resolves and the fat graft integration is complete.
-At my clinic in Londrina, I follow each patient personally throughout recovery, ensuring the healing process stays on track towards the rejuvenated, natural look we planned together.
+At my clinic in Brazil, I follow each patient personally throughout recovery, ensuring the healing process stays on track towards the rejuvenated, natural look we planned together.

 The recovery from blepharoplasty is more straightforward than most patients imagine.
 I will be honest about each phase: